peter88213/nvhelp-de/source/book_view.rst

 Schreibfortschritt protokollieren
    By default, *novelibre* stores a log entry with the word counts for each day on which you edit the project.
-You can prevent this by unticking the **Schreibfortschritt protokollieren** checkbox.
+You can prevent this by unticking the **Schreibfortschritt protokollieren** Auswahlfeld.

    .. hint::
       For viewing the daily progress log, you may want to